Deep inside Stratasys’ 100,000 word Form 20-F filing is a detailed list of their growth strategy.

 Aha!
 The company intends on doing further acquisitions, but what will they be?
 One gaping hole in Stratasys’ lineup is 3D metal printing.
 They’ve missed out on the most juicy acquisitions recently, as GE has scooped up several vendors.
 But there are some left and perhaps Stratasys will take one or more of them.

 Expert services.
 We intend to help companies to increase their adoption of 3D printing by helping them to identify new applications for our technology and by developing robust business cases for investment by them in our technology.

 This goes along with the strategy above to help clients get more things done with the “new” 3D printing technologies.
-Remember, this is a mental transformation that is required to occur in each designer in each company and it will take a long time for this to occur.
+Remember, this is a mental transformation that is required to occur in each designer in each company and it will take a long time for

 Enhanced collaboration.
 Our GrabCAD community, which fosters collaboration among engineers and designers and helps them to communicate ideas and share designs, enhances the likelihood that we can draw from these new collaborations and enhance awareness, and, as a result, sales, of our integrated solutions.

 They spent good money acquiring GrabCAD, so they should definitely make as much use of it as possible.
 While this seems obvious, you’d be surprised at the number of companies who were acquired and subsequently abandoned.
 Not the case with GrabCAD.